-Wheatstone bridge is the bridge of networks used to find out the resistance of the circuit.
+Wheatstone bridge is the circuit setup made up of four resistances as shown in the figure which is generally used to find out the unknown resistance.
 Wheatstone bridge experiment was first conducted by Samuel Hunter Christie in the year 1833.
-It is widely used for calculating the unknown resistance in an electrical circuit.

 Principle of Wheatstone bridge experiment

 According to the wheatstone bridge principle if the ratio of the two resistance (R1/R3) on the one edge is equal to the ratio of the two resistance (R4/R2) in another edge then there will be no flow of current between the midpoints of the two edges of resistance.

 Wheatstone Bridge basically has four resistances that are arranged in diamond like shape consisting a resistance in each of the edges.

 As shown in figure the two conjunctions of edges are connected to the voltage supply and the midpoint of two opposite edges are connected to any current flow detecting device (it could be galvanometer, multimeter etc) in order to detect the presence of electric current between the two points.